 General Responsibilities include but are not limited to:

-- Participation – participate in all aspects of programs in accordance with Schoolhouse methodologies including the active engagement of participants as a good example and role model at all times – play the games, sing the songs, swim in the river, hide in the leaves, build forts, and actively participate in all aspects of programs
+- Participation – participate in all aspects of programs in accordance with Schoolhouse methodologies including the active engagement of participants as a good example and role model at all times – play the games, sing the songs, wade in the river, hide in the leaves, build forts, and actively participate in all aspects of programs

 - Communication – establish trusted lines of communication with participants, their families, and other Schoolhouse staff

 - Providing exemplary adherence to Schoolhouse’s values, policies, and procedures

 - Activity creation and delivery– partner with the Camp Leads to create and implement high-quality, exciting, nature-based activities for camps

 - Program preparation and upkeep – participate in trainings and staff meetings, set up and breakdown program materials, and clean and maintain program spaces